-Tawakkol Karman will deliver Loyola University Maryland’s second Hanway Lecture in Global Studies on Tuesday, Oct.
-22, 2013, at 7 p.m. in Reitz Arena.
+Tawakkol Karman will deliver Loyola University Maryland’s third Hanway Lecture in Global Studies on Tuesday, April 7, 2015, at 7 p.m. in McGuire Hall.
 The event is free and open to the public, but tickets are required.

 The Hanway Lecture in Global Studies is an endowed lecture series made possible by a gift from Ed Hanway, a member of the University’s Class of 1974 and current chair of its Board of Trustees, and his wife, Ellen.
-The inaugural lecture was held in April 2013 and featured Tony Blair, former Prime Minister of Great Britain and Northern Ireland.
+The inaugural lecture was held in April 2013 and featured Tony Blair, former prime minister of Great Britain and Northern Ireland.
 The second lecture, in October 2013, featured Colin Powell, the 65th U.S. Secretary of State under President George Bush.